 Instructions

-- Brown the sausage and drain off any excess grease.
+- Brown the 16 oz. bulk breakfast sausage and drain off any excess grease.
+Remove from heat and set aside.

-- In a medium bowl, beat together the milk, eggs, salt and pepper.
+- In a medium bowl, beat together the 2 cups milk, 6 large eggs, ½ teaspoon salt and ¼ teaspoon ground black pepper.

-- Distribute a layer of cornbread on the bottom of the prepared pan.
+- Distribute a layer of 4 cups cubed cornbread* on the bottom of the prepared pan.
 Sprinkle sausage over the cornbread.

 - Pour egg mixture over the cornbread and sausage.
-Top with cheese.
+Top with 1 cup grated cheddar cheese.

 - Bake for 30-35 minutes or until the center is just set.